-Chef Ryan started his culinary career working in kitchens of New Orleans while studying music and theater.
-His professional journey eventually landed him in Colorado where he developed a passion for locally sourced cuisine while volunteering on small farms and working at farm to table restaurants.
+Chef Ryan started his culinary career working in the kitchens of New Orleans while studying music and theater.
+His professional journey eventually landed him in Colorado where he developed a passion for locally sourced cuisine while volunteering on small farms and working at farm-to-table restaurants.
 He most recently held a kitchen position at a well known Vietnamese-Cajun restaurant in New Orleans.
-We are excited to see how this Asian and low country-southern influence will create interesting and inspiring fusion to his dishes.
+We are excited to see how this Asian and low country-southern influence will add interesting and inspiring fusion to his dishes.

-During his short tenure in Friday Harbor he has fallen in love with San Juan Island.
-He continues to build upon and foster the strong relationships Coho Restaurant has with local farmers.
+Since his arrival in Friday Harbor, he has fallen in love with San Juan Island.
+He continues to build upon and foster the strong relationships Coho Restaurant has with local farmers and is especially excited about the cornucopia of ingredients available in this region.
 He loves highlighting fresh ingredients and letting them be the star of a dish.
-In his hands, a simple warm yellow and purple fingerling salad is elevated with a fresh roasted tomato pesto.
-He is especially excited about the cornucopia of ingredients available in this region.

-When he isn’t working in the kitchen, you will find him spending time with his dog, Billie, discovering new trails and dabbling in photography.
-There is also a good chance you might find him belting out a few verses during an open mic at one of the local bars.
+When he isn’t working in the kitchen, you will find him spending time with his dog, Billie, discovering new trails, and dabbling in photography.
+There is also a good chance you might find him belting out a few verses during an open mic night at one of the local bars.

-Chef Tim loves the great outdoors and on his days off you’ll find him jogging, hiking and biking, exploring the archipelago of his new home.
+Chef Tim loves the great outdoors and on his days off you’ll find him jogging, hiking and biking, exploring the archipelago.

-On her days off she spends ample time with her parents and sister discovering all the Islands have to offer.
-She has traveled to 11 different countries.
-Three of her trips were doing mission work and one was to spend a year in Italy going to school.
-To relax, she snuggles up with her cat, Wesley, and escapes into the pages of a good novel.
+In her down time, she has traveled to 11 different countries.
+Three of her trips involved doing mission work and one was to spend a year in Italy going to school.
+Locally, she enjoys hiking, beach-combing, and enjoying the beautiful nature of the great PNW.
+In the evenings, she snuggles up with her cat, Wesley, and escapes into the pages of a good novel.